- Browse all works influenced by/about Indigenous music

 Indigenous influences in Australian composition

-This short introduction discusses Indigenous influences in Australian compositions - for an in-depth article about the role of music in Aboriginal culture, read Jo Dyer's article 'Living Songs: Music, Law and Culture in Aboriginal Australia'.
+This short introduction discusses Indigenous influences in Australian compositions in the AMC's database.
+For an in-depth article about the role of music in Aboriginal culture, read for example Jo Dyer's article 'Living Songs: Music, Law and Culture in Aboriginal Australia'.

 In tribal Aboriginal society, song is an intricate part of the ritual relationship of the people to the land; like any story, dance or totemic design, each song is ‘owned’ by individuals or groups and is therefore, in many cases, taboo to others.
 ‘Open’ songs, however, can be shared – given as a gift or used by permission of the owner(s).